vdao26/Spotify-Global-Trends/README.md

 There are 15 different functions implemented in this library organized into 4 categories:

 ### Data Loading
--'get_top_50_songs_by_countries()' - Reads a CSV file and returns the top 50 songs for each country.
+- 'get_top_50_songs_by_countries()' - Reads a CSV file and returns the top 50 songs for each country.
 - 'load_and_validate_csv()'- Loads CSV and validates required columns.

 ### Organization
--'organize_track_title()' - cleans each track title by removing extra spaces and characters thaat are not letters or numbers -'count_tracks()' - counts the number of tracks (songs) that are present in the dataset.
+- 'organize_track_title()' - cleans each track title by removing extra spaces and characters thaat are not letters or numbers
+- 'count_tracks()' - counts the number of tracks (songs) that are present in the dataset.
--'filter_country()' - filters the dataset by returning rows for a specific country.
+- 'filter_country()' - filters the dataset by returning rows for a specific country.
--'delete_repeated_tracks()' - remove tracks that appear more than once based on both title and artist(s) -'standardized_genre_names()' - standardize the name of each genre for consistency -'fix_empty_genres()' - replace empty genre columns with "Genre Unknown" so that there are no empty spaces.
+- 'delete_repeated_tracks()' - remove tracks that appear more than once based on both title and artist(s)
+- 'standardized_genre_names()' - standardize the name of each genre for consistency
+- 'fix_empty_genres()' - replace empty genre columns with "Genre Unknown" so that there are no empty spaces.

 ### SQLite Database Functions
 -'create_and_connect_db()' – creates new SQLite database and returns a connection and cursor